martinbacik/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-ComplianceTag.md

 ```

 ### -EventType
-The EventType specifies the retention rule that's associated with the label.
-You can use any value that uniquely identifies the rule.
+The EventType specifies the retention event type that can be associated with the label.
+You can use any value that uniquely identifies the event type.
+The event type can be only set using -RetentionType EventAgeInDays
 For example:

 - Name